Lisa D'Amour: Collaboration

-She is co-artistic director of PearlDamour, with Katie Pearl, making collaborative, often site-specific performances For 20 years, they have been an Obie-Award-winning collaborative team who are known for large-scale performances that mix theater and installation — such as How to Build a Forest, an 8-hour performance in which they assemble and disassemble a simulated forest on an empty stage over 8 hours.
+She is co-artistic director of PearlDamour, with Katie Pearl, making collaborative, often site-specific performances.
+For 20 years, they have been an Obie-Award-winning collaborative team who are known for large-scale performances that mix theater and installation — such as How to Build a Forest, an 8-hour performance in which they assemble and disassemble a simulated forest on an empty stage for over 8 hours.
 Their work has been honored with the Lee Reynolds Award (2011), an Obie Award (2003) and two “Best Site Specific Performance” citations from the Gothamist for Bird Eye Blue Print (2007) and from the Minneapolis City Pages for LandMARK (2005).
-Their work is intensely interdisciplinary – crafted by extensive collaborations with artists of other fields.
+Their work is interdisciplinary – crafted by extensive collaborations with artists of other fields.

 D'Amour teaches playwriting, collaboration, workshops on interdisciplinary performance and serves as a mentor to individual playwrights and groups looking to devise their own work.
 Her workshops incorporate examples from her own work and process as well as in-class exercises and writing games.
 She has taught in universities, writing centers, theaters and high schools.
 Places she has taught workshops are Brown University, University of Iowa, University of Texas at Austin, University of Tulsa, University of Houston, and University of Rochester, to name a few.

 Lisa D'Amour currently holds the Lyndall Finley Wortham Chair in the Performing Arts, in the McGovern College of the Arts at the University of Houston.